jiguan/LeetCode/src/com/interview/JavaInterviewQuestions.md

 How to tell an object is garbage?

-1. Reference Counting Collector

-Pro: effective Con: cannot handle circulate referring
+1. Reference Counting Collector: pro: effective; con: cannot handle circulate referring

-2. Tracing Collector

-Starting from the root set, if an object cannot be accessible, ma
+2. Tracing Collector: tarting from the root set, if an object cannot be accessible, mark it as garbage

 How to collect memory?

 1. Tracing Collector

-2. Compacting Collector
+1. Compacting Collector

-3. Copying Collector
+1. Copying Collector

 ## Multi-thread